-Each Trustee receives annual base compensation of \$175,000.
-Each of the five Trustees were paid \$150,000 as base compensation in 2007 on an interim basis for carrying out the purpose of the ART.
-The compensation was paid quarterly at the beginning of each calendar quarter in the amount of \$37,500 per Trustee.
-After December 31, 2007 the Official Committee of Unsecured Creditors of Adelphia Communications Corporation and all of its Affiliated Debtors-In-Possession (the "Creditors Committee") agreed to increase Trustee compensation to \$43,750 per quarter retroactive to January 1, 2007.
-The incremental annual compensation of \$25,000 per Trustee for 2007 will be paid and recognized as expense in 2008.
+After December 31, 2007 the Official Committee of Unsecured Creditors of Adelphia Communications Corporation and all of its Affiliated Debtors-In-Possession (the "Creditors Committee") agreed to Trustee compensation of \$43,750 per quarter, or \$175,000 annually, retroactive to January 1, 2007.
+The incremental annual compensation, of \$25,000 per Trustee for 2007 above amounts previously paid as interim compensation, was paid and recognized as expense in 2008.

+In 2008 each of the five Trustees received annual base compensation of \$175,000 paid at the beginning of each quarter in the amount of \$43,750.
+Additionally they received cash payments of \$25,000 each for base compensation related to 2007 as discussed above.
 The Trustees may award additional reasonable service compensation to any Trustee for additional service to the ART.
 The aggregate amount of additional service compensation distributed to all Trustees as a group in a year may not exceed \$350,000.
-As of the date of this report \$250,000 of additional service compensation was awarded for 2007 service.
-The decision to award the additional service compensation and the related payment were both finalized after December 31, 2007 and will be expensed in 2008.
+As of the date of this report \$230,000 of additional service compensation was awarded for 2008 service.
+The decision and obligation to award additional service compensation and the related payment were both finalized after December 31, 2008 and will be expensed in 2009.